kodgemisi/nightmare-wrapper/README.md

 This is a `java.net.URL` mainly for url validation purpose.
 It is the source which will be loaded and then converted to pdf.

-#### Using data from options in the HTML
+#### Using data from options in the HTML (optional)

 If you need to use some data which should be passed by the calling process, you need to create a json file including data.
 Then need to specify its full path in options as `inputDataFile`.

-By default nightmare-wrapper checks `./inputDataFile.js` path to read the file, it it doesn't exist then program continues after logging the situation.
+By default nightmare-wrapper checks `./inputDataFile.js` path to read the file, if it doesn't exist then program continues after logging the situation.

-The file should contain single, valid json.
+The file should contain single, valid json i.e parsable with `JSON.parse`.
 Its content will be parsed via `JSON.parse` and then passed to `onReportDataReady` callback.

 In the HTML page you need to put your javascript into `onReportDataReady` as follows in order to use data from `inputDataFile`: